UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Epics.md

     <img src="Images/E1.png" width=800>

-2. Click Create Epic, It an epic exists it may look like the image below
+2. Click Create Epic, If an epic exists it may look like the image below

     <img src="Images/E2.png" width=800>